-The state of Maryland has sought judicial review in the U.S. Court of Appeals regarding the EPA's decision to deny Maryland's Clean Air Act relief petition, according to Maryland Attorney General Brian Frosh.
+WASHINGTON — The state of Maryland has sought a judicial review in the U.S. Court of Appeals regarding the EPA’s decision to deny Maryland’s Clean Air Act relief petition, state Attorney General Brian Frosh said.

 The 2016 petition — in which Maryland implored the EPA to add controls on the emissions of ozone-forming nitrogen dioxide (NOx) from 36 power plants in Indiana, Kentucky, Ohio, Pennsylvania and West Virginia — was denied last spring.

 Delaware had created a similar petition that was also denied.